 The result?
 Many otherwise caring people do or say totally misguided things; while many grieving people turn to their friends and family and fail to find the support they need.
 With this in mind, as a holiday gift to grievers and all those out there trying to support grievers, we’d like to provide you with 8 tips for supporting a grieving friend this holiday season.

 #1: Support their holiday choices

 Whether the person who's grieving has decided to fly to Bali, watch Netflix all day, or do exactly the same thing they have always done, be supportive of their choices.
 I know their choices may have an impact on you, but try not to be too disappointed or concerned.
 Keep in mind that just because they take a break or do things differently this year, doesn't mean they will do things this way forever.

-Extend holiday invitations, but make it clear that you absolutely understand if they aren’t up for it.
-No one wants to be left of the invitation list because people assume they don’t want to do anything, and at the same time no one wants to have the pressure of showing up for a zillion holiday events.
-An invite given with the understanding that they might not make it may be exactly what the person needs.
+Extend holiday invitations, but make it clear that you absolutely understand if they aren't up for it.
+No one wants to be left off the invitation list because people assume they don't want to do anything, and at the same time, no one wants to have the pressure of showing up for a zillion holiday events.
+An invite offered even with the understanding that they might not make it may be exactly what the person needs.